Fireworks: The Singles 1997–2002

 Fireworks: The Singles 1997–2002 is a compilation album of singles from English band Embrace's first 3 albums.

 The versions of "Make It Last" and "I Wouldn't Wanna Happen to You" are both the single versions and are different from those on the albums If You've Never Been and Drawn from Memory.
 It also features a (re-recorded) cover of Bob Dorrough's "3 Is A Magic Number", which was originally a B-side to "I Wouldn't Wanna Happen to You".
-"The Good Will Out", which is usually their encore at live performances, was released only on 7" as a limited edition.
+"The Good Will Out", which is usually their encore at live performances, was released only on 12" as a limited edition.

-The album only reached #36, at a time in which the band's popularity was waning and record-label Hut had dropped them.
+The album reached No. 36, at a time in which the band's popularity was waning and record-label Hut had dropped them.
 The main intention of the album's release was that their record label had insisted they complete their four-album deal.